ibeerens/ibeerens/README.md

-### Welcome to my GitHub profile.
+### About me:

+End user computing, modern device management, datacenters, automation <br>
-Visit my blog at: www.ivobeerens.nl
+blogger at: www.ivobeerens.nl <br>
+Solution consultant and DAAS team lead www.ictivity.nl <br>

 <!--
 **ibeerens/ibeerens** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.